OTOLARYNGOLOGY/HEAD AND NECK SURGERY

-- The Otolaryngology-Head and Neck Surgery Clerkship is oriented toward the student who wishes to improve his skills in Otolaryngology diagnosis and management.
+- The Otolaryngology-Head and Neck Surgery Educational Rotation is oriented toward the student who wishes to improve his skills in Otolaryngology diagnosis and management.

 - While the student who may be interested in Otolaryngology as a career will have the opportunity to observe and participate in the full range of the specialty, the student interested in primary care medicine will also gain much clinical experience relevant to the common problems encountered in daily practice.

 - Clinical time is divided between the clinic and operating room, and the student is encouraged to follow inpatient care, to observe and participate in surgery, and to become familiar with audiometric procedures.
 All work by students, including the performance of diagnostic and therapeutic procedures, will be under appropriate staff or resident supervision.